Gregor Kobel: Borussia Dortmund

 On 31 May 2021, Kobel signed a five-year contract with Borussia Dortmund ahead of the 2021–22 season.
 The transfer fee paid to VfB Stuttgart was 15 million euros.

 On 5 October 2023, Kobel signed new long term deal at Borussia Dortmund valid until June 2028.
 In the 2023–24 Champions League, he played a crucial role in reaching the final with his club, becoming the first Swiss goalkeeper to achieve this feat.
 He was eventually named in the Team of the Season in that competition.

 International career

 Kobel was a youth international for Switzerland.

 He was called up to the senior team for the first time in 2020.

-In 2021, he was called up to the national team for the UEFA Euro 2020, where the team upset favorites France en route to the quarter-finals, where they were eventually lost to Spain.
+In 2021, he was called up to the national team for the UEFA Euro 2020, where the team upset favorites France on route to the quarter-finals, where they were eventually lost to Spain.

 He made his debut on 1 September 2021 in a friendly against Greece, a 2–1 victory at home.

 He was part of the Swiss squad at the 2022 FIFA World Cup with the national team coach Murat Yakin, but only played in the last matchday against Serbia, replacing the injured Yann Sommer, which they won 3–2.
 Having not played a single game in UEFA Euro 2024, he became the starter goalkeeper after the latter's retirement from the national team.

+On 20 May 2026, Kobel was selected in the 26-man squad for the 2026 FIFA World Cup.
+In the Round of 16 match against Colombia, he was named Man of the Match after making crucial saves throughout the game, including a decisive save in the penalty shootout that helped his team reach the quarter-finals for the first time since 1954.